bethurban/my-comps-client/README.md

 Need:
+* add if statements to cards in case some data isn't present
 * Plan out Google Maps inclusion
 New default image if no image returned - or card resizes to no image at all?
 Sort out CSS to structure page correctly